 - Pre-heat oven to 300 degrees F and line a large baking sheet with parchment paper (or use aluminum foil and brushed lightly with oil).

-- In a large bowl, combine dry ingredients oats, almonds, and salt and stir to mix well.
+- In a large bowl, combine dry ingredients oats, almonds, cinnamon, and salt and stir to mix well.

 - In a medium bowl, combine wet ingredients apple sauce, maple syrup, and additional sweetener (if using), and stir with a whisk to mix well.